 Water flows through a heat exchanger where it is heated by exhaust gasses, but in this case, the excess heat is expelled through vents.
 Both tankless water heaters are very efficient, but condensing units offer higher energy efficiency for better cost savings over time.
-Although the unit itself is more expensive you save both on energy costs as well as installation as vents are not required.
+Although the unit itself is more expensive you save both on energy costs as well as the installation as vents are not required.

 Electric vs Gas Tankless Water Heaters

 If you do have gas, you have to consider the capacity and what will work best for your needs.
-Your Escondido, CA, Oceanside, CA & Surrounding Areas water heater experts at Thompson Plumbing Heating and Air Conditioning can help you make the right choice for your tankless water heater.
+Your Escondido, CA, Oceanside, CA & Surrounding Areas water heater experts at Thompson Plumbing Heating & Air Conditioning can help you make the right choice for your tankless water heater.